-• More efficient referral base: We offer our primary care and specialist partners an extensive mental health clinician base for their patients, enabling their patients to receive the best total care across their mental and physical health needs.
-As we scale nationally, large provider groups can partner with us to streamline their mental health referrals.
-By having access to our extensive clinical team, primary care

-- and specialist physicians can more easily and consistently connect patients to our clinicians throughout the course of their care. - Improved outcomes: Through the integration of mental and physical health care, we believe physicians can achieve better outcomes and lower total health care costs to their patients with co-morbidities.
-Our proven outcomes also provide our primary care and specialist physician partners with data to assess treatment of our mutual patients. - Enable more integrated care and lower costs: We believe mental and physical health care integration will help lower costs to our primary care physician partners under reimbursement models where reimbursement rates are tied to quality and value-based outcomes.
-Our collaborative care model, through our partnerships with primary care physicians, other specialists and payor partners, aims to improve early diagnosis of mental health conditions to drive identification and better treatment, which may lead to improved quality outcomes and lower costs.
+- More efficient referral base: We offer our primary care partners a high-quality behavioral health clinician base for their patients, to ensure patients receive the best total care across their mental and medical needs.
+As we scale nationally, large provider groups can partner with us to streamline their behavioral health referrals.
+By having access to our extensive clinical team, primary care physicians can more easily and consistently connect patients to our clinicians throughout the course of their care. - Improved outcomes: Through the integration of behavioral and medical health care, physicians can achieve better outcomes and lower total health care costs to their patients with co-morbidities.
+Our proven outcomes also provide our primary care physician partners with data to assess treatment of our mutual patients. - Enable more integrated care and lower costs: Mental and medical health care integration will be critical to lowering costs to our partners under reimbursement models where reimbursement rates are tied to quality and value-based outcomes.
+Our collaborative care model, through our partnerships with primary care physicians, other specialists and payor partners, aims to improve early diagnosis of mental health conditions to drive identification and better treatment, therefore leading to improved quality outcomes and lower costs.

-How We Strengthen the Healthcare Ecosystem
+How We Strengthen the Health Care Ecosystem

 We are a market leader with significant scale in terms of both multi-disciplinary clinician base and geographic reach.
-We believe our value proposition drives a powerful network effect that further reinforces our competitive strengths.
+Our value proposition drives a powerful, self-reinforcing network effect that further emphasizes our competitive strengths.